- Reference Number: HEY-729/2023

 You will receive detailed instructions when you attend for your pre-operative visit.
-Generally your child should not eat or drink at least 6 hours before the operation.
+Generally your child will need to not eat or drink at least 6 hours before the operation.
 You will need to arrive at the hospital early.
-The operation will be carried out in the morning and your child should be able to go home in the late afternoon, as long as they are feeling well.
-If they are not feeling well, they may need to stay at the hospital overnight.
+The operation will be carried out in the morning and your child should be able to go home in the late afternoon as long as they are feeling well.
+If they are not feeling well they may need to stay at the hospital overnight.
 Please bring any special toys or comforters that may help your child settle.
-It is advised that you arrange for someone to collect you and your child from the hospital rather than use public transport.
+It is advised you arrange for someone to collect you and your child from the hospital rather than use public transport.

-- On the day of the surgery you will need to arrive at the hospital early, you will be advised of a suitable time
+- On the day of the surgery you will need to arrive at the hospital early

 - You will have an opportunity to speak with the your child’s consultant

-- The operation will last approximately between 40 minutes to1 hour
+- The operation will last between 40 minutes to1 hour

-- When your child returns from the theatre, the eye that has been operated on may be covered.
-This is in place to prevent accidental rubbing of the eye and may be removed when your child wakes.
+- When your child returns from the theatre the eye that has been operated on may be covered.
+This is there to prevent accidental rubbing of the eye and may be removed when your child wakes

 - The eye may be red, feel sore and be weeping.
 This is all normal.
 If your child does complain of pain or soreness the nurse will be able to provide pain relief.